NCL Home > Documentation > Graphics > Graphical Interfaces

 Return value

-A scalar representing the id of the polyline attached will be returned.
+An array or scalar representing the ids of each polyline attached will be returned.
 If you call any of the gsn_add_polygon, gsn_add_polyline, or gsn_add_polymarker functions in the same NCL script, you must assign each of their return values to a unique variable name.
 There's more information on this below in the examples section.

 Description